tejzpr/botkit-storage-mongoose/README.md

 # botkit-storage-mongoose

 A MongoDB/Mongoose storage module for Botkit.
+Added the option to use an existing mongoDB connection and the ability to use new Models.

 ## Usage